-22 Northern Long-eared Bat
+Northern Long-eared Bat

-The northern long-eared bat is a medium-sized bat about 3 to 3.7 inches in length with a hibernacula in August or September, enter hibernation in October and November, and leave in

-24 wingspan of 9 to 10 inches.
-As its name suggests, this bat is distinguished by its long ears, or in cavities or crevices of both live trees and snags, or in caves and mines, switching roosts every 2 to 3 days.
-They are not partial to certain roost trees, but often select trees that retain bark and form suitable cavities, such as black oak, northern red oak, silver maple, black locust,

-25 particularly as compared to other bats in its genus.
-Northern long-eared bats arrive at the
+The northern long-eared bat is a medium-sized bat about 3 to 3.7 inches in length with a wingspan of 9 to 10 inches.
+As its name suggests, this bat is distinguished by its long ears, particularly as compared to other bats in its genus.
+Northern long-eared bats arrive at the hibernacula in August or September, enter hibernation in October and November, and leave in March or April.
+During summer, bats typically roost individually or in colonies underneath bark or in cavities or crevices of both live trees and snags, or in caves and mines, switching roosts every 2 to 3 days.
+They are not partial to certain roost trees, but often select trees that retain bark and form suitable cavities, such as black oak, northern red oak, silver maple, black locust, American beech, sugar maple, sourwood, and shortleaf pine.
+Bats have also been observed roosting in buildings, barns, park pavilions, sheds, cabins, under eaves of buildings, behind window shutters, and in human made bat houses.
+Bats roost more often on upper and middle slopes, and migrate between 35 to 55 miles between summer roosts and winter hibernaculum.
+They commonly overwinter in caves and abandoned mines, which have large passages and entrances and relatively constant cool temperatures, high humidity, and little or no air currents.
+They have been found hibernating in abandoned railroad tunnels, storm sewer entrances, hydroelectric dam facilities, old aqueducts, and dry wells.
+Bats may use the same hibernaculum site for multiple years.
+The bat has a diverse diet of insects such as moths, flies, leafhoppers, caddisflies, and beetles.
+Northern long-eared bats are likely to forage near lake tributary streams and wooded lake shores, but its use of specific lakeshore habitats is unknown.

-27 March or April.
-During summer, bats typically roost individually or in colonies underneath bark

-American beech, sugar maple, sourwood, and shortleaf pine.
-Bats have also been observed

-32 roosting in buildings, barns, park pavilions, sheds, cabins, under eaves of buildings, behind

-33 window shutters, and in human made bat houses.
-Bats roost more often on upper and middle

-1 slopes, and migrate between 35 to 55 miles between summer roosts and winter hibernaculum.

-2 They commonly overwinter in caves and abandoned mines, which have large passages and

-3 entrances and relatively constant cool temperatures, high humidity, and little or no air currents.

-4 They have been found hibernating in abandoned railroad tunnels, storm sewer entrances, hydro-

-5 electric dam facilities, old aqueducts, and dry wells.
-Bats may use the same hibernaculum site

-6 for multiple years.
-The bat has a diverse diet of insects such as moths, flies, leafhoppers,

-7 caddisflies, and beetles.
-Northern long-eared bats are likely to forage near lake tributary streams

-- 8 and wooded lake shores, but its use of specific lakeshore habitats is unknown. - 9

-10 Indiana Bat
+Indiana Bat

-11 Indiana bats (Myotis sodalis) are small, weighing only one-quarter of an ounce, with a wingspan

-12 of 9 to 11 inches.
+Indiana bats (Myotis sodalis) are small, weighing only one-quarter of an ounce, with a wingspan of 9 to 11 inches.
 Their fur is dark-brown to black.
-Indiana bats live in forested wetlands and wooded areas near the hibernacula.
-Roost tree species include elm, oak, beech, hickory, maple,ash, sassafras, birch, sycamore, locust, cottonwood, and pine, especially when these trees have ash, sassafras, birch, sycamore, locust, cottonwood, and pine, especially when these trees have exfoliating bark.
+Indiana bats live in forested wetlands and riparian habitats such as hardwood and mixed forest woodlands.
+In the summer and fall, colonies roost in dead or dying trees, or in tree cavities exposed to direct sunlight on woodled or semi-woodled areas near the hibernacula.
+Roost tree species include elm, oak, beech, hickory, maple, ash, sassafras, birch, sycamore, locust, cottonwood, and pine, especially when these trees have exfoliating bark.
 Indiana bats use the same roost sites in successive summers.
-Indiana bats hibernate in the coldest (40 to 46 degrees) parts of limestone caves with pools and shallow
+Indiana bats hibernate in the coldest (40 to 46 degrees) parts of limestone caves with pools and shallow passageways.